Road Runner Quilt Pattern

 Sew the paired ends together along the gradient cutting line, measure 1″ from the seam line at the horizontal middle of the white lane.
 Note: the seam allowance is more than 1/4″.
 Align the pieces accurately to make a perfect corner.

-Repeat to all 4 corners to form a rectangle frame of traffic lane.
+Repeat to all 4 corners to form a rectangle frame of a traffic lane.

 Join up all the front pieces together with 1/4″ seam allowance.